An invitation to Alexandrov geometry: CAT(0) spaces: Puff pastry

-Let $X$ be a convex set in a Euclidean space.
-By a \emph{dihedral angle} we understand an intersection of two half-spaces; the intersection of corresponding hyperplanes is called the {}\emph{edge} of the angle.
-We say that a dihedral angle $D$ is supporting $X$ at a point $p\in X$ if $D$ contains $X$ and the edge of $D$ contains $p$.
+Let $X$ be a convex subset in a Euclidean space.
+By a \emph{dihedral angle}, we understand an intersection of two half-spaces; the intersection of corresponding hyperplanes is called the {}\emph{edge} of the angle.
+We say that a dihedral angle $D$ supports $X$ at a point $p\in X$ if $D$ contains $X$ and the edge of $D$ contains~$p$.